How to Use Everything in The Get Pregnant Bundle

 - Now is the time to test for ovulation to find your fertile window and take action (using our frictionless fertility lube!) if you’re trying to make a baby.
 Start using our ovulation tests on the day you determined from the Prep phase.
 Record your results in our Ovulation Tracker.
 Our ovulation instructions will walk you through everything.

 - Dr. Liz put together this quick video on how to use our ovulation tests.

 - An important note about how to read these tests.
 They’re different than pregnancy tests.
 Just because you see a test line appear, that doesn’t mean you’re ovulating.
 Make sure that the test line is as dark or darker than the control line.
 This means you’re in your LH surge.
 You may see the test line develop outside of the surge, and that’s because you produce LH throughout your menstrual cycle.

 3. Patience - This part can test your patience, so consider this name tongue-in-cheek.

 - You’ve done your part and now, unfortunately, you have to wait.
 Now is a great time to flip through your Parent Plans and discuss everything from finances to baby names with your partner.
-If you need something else to do in the mean time, check out our other book offerings ranging from nutrition to parenting and everything in between.
+If you need something else to do in the mean time, check out our blog articles ranging from fertility to postpartum and everything in between.